CubedNetwork/fabulously-optimized-wiki/update-instructions.md

 #### Updating mods

-* If you are using a supported version of Fabulously Optimized and you haven't added any extra mods, **do not update any mods manually**, just update the modpack instead.
+* If you are using a supported version of Fabulously Forgified and you haven't added any extra mods, **do not update any mods manually**, just update the modpack instead.
-    * If you did add extra mods, **update those individually** after you've ensured you're on latest version of Fabulously Optimized.
+    * If you did add extra mods, **update those individually** after you've ensured you're on latest version of Fabulously Forgified.
-    * Updating mods that are in FO may cause unexpected issues which FO releases would prevent, so manual updates only make your own life harder.
+    * Updating mods that are in FF may cause unexpected issues which FF releases would prevent, so manual updates only make your own life harder.
-* If you are using an unsupported (legacy) version of Fabulously Optimized, **you may carefully update the mods**.
+* If you are using an unsupported (legacy) version of Fabulously Forgified, **you may carefully update the mods**.
     * Keep in mind that we haven't tested those updates, so you may run into issues and need to revert back to previous versions.
 * Some launchers have options to update all mods at once. **Do not use this feature** for reasons listed above.
-    * Even for legacy versions of FO, updating everything at once like that may cause problems like mod loader mismatch, Minecraft version mismatch, mod platform variances (more recent version on one platform vs another) and so on.
+    * Even for legacy versions of FF, updating everything at once like that may cause problems like mod loader mismatch, Minecraft version mismatch, mod platform variances (more recent version on one platform vs another) and so on.
     * It is always safer to update each mod individually so that you can see the update was successful and valid for your MC version/mod loader.
-* If you did any of the things above and are having issues, simply update Fabulously Optimized again.
+* If you did any of the things above and are having issues, simply update Fabulously Forgified again.
-  * This will reset your mod list to the specified FO version ones, even if you used the same version of FO beforehand.
+  * This will reset your mod list to the specified FF version ones, even if you used the same version of FF beforehand.

 ### CurseForge App

 If you haven't changed the mods:

 1. Select _Minecraft_ from the grid or sidebar
-2. On My Modpacks, right click _Fabulously Optimized_, then `⇄ Change Version`
+2. On My Modpacks, right click _Fabulously Forgified_, then `⇄ Change Version`
     * Don't see that option?
 Follow the other instructions below.
 3. Click `Continue`.
     * Optional: Select the version you want by selecting it on the dropdown before you click `Continue`.